Stellar foliation structures on surfaces: Introduction

 The {\em closed standard cylinder} is $C = [-1,1] \times \bbS^1$ where $\bbS^1=\R/\Z$.
 This cylinder comes equipped with its {\em vertical foliation} by fibers of the projection $C \to [-1,1]$, and has two boundary components $\partial_\pm C=\{\pm 1\} \times \bbS^1$.
 Its interior is the subset $C^\circ = (-1,1) \times \bbS^1$.
 We split $C^\circ$ into two halves:

 We have:

 \begin{theorem}[Closed trails] Let $(S, \{\sF_m\})$ be a zebra surface, where $S$ is any connected oriented topological surface.
 Fix a PR free homotopy class of closed curves $\conj{\gamma}$ which is nontrivial, non-polar, and not a power.
-Then one of the following mutually exclusive statements holds: \begin{enumerate} \item[(NR)] (Non-realization case) There is no closed trail in $\conj{\gamma}$. \item[(TF)] (Toral foliation case) The surface $S$ is the torus, the zebra structure has no singularities, and the collection of all closed trails in $\conj{\gamma}$ is a collection of simple closed leaves that foliate $S$. \item[(Cyl)] (Cylinder case) There is an embedding $\epsilon:C^\circ \to S$ such that the closed leaves of $S$ in $\conj{\gamma}$ are precisely the images under the embedding of the vertical closed leaves of $C^\circ$. \commb{Can we call thus (Cyl), there are two many $C$s floating around} \compat{Done.} \item[(UT)] (Unique trail case) There is a unique closed trail in $\conj{\gamma}$ and this closed trail has at least one bending angle greater than $\pi$ on each side. \end{enumerate} Furthermore, \begin{enumerate} \item If the PRU cover of $S$ is convex, then case {\em (NR)} cannot occur. \item In case {\em (Cyl)}, define $\sigma$ to be the collection of signs $s \in \{\pm \}$ such that $\epsilon(H^\circ_s)$ has compact closure.
-Set Then there is a map $\ddot{\epsilon}: \ddot{C} \to S$ whose restriction $\ddot{\epsilon}|_{C^\circ}$ satisfies {\em (Cyl)} such that for each $s \in \sigma$, the curve $\ddot{\epsilon}|_{\partial_s C}$ is a closed trail in $\conj{\gamma}$ passing through a non-empty collection of singularities, and every bending angle made when passing through such a singularity on the side of $\ddot{\epsilon}(C^\circ)$ has measure $\pi$.
-Furthermore, all closed trails in $\conj{\gamma}$ are obtained as restrictions of $\ddot{\epsilon}$ to vertical circles in $\ddot{C}$. \compat{The $\bar C$ and $\bar \epsilon$ seem confusing, because $C$ is a partial closure, and $\epsilon$ is not an extension, so I switched to $\ddot{C}$ and $\ddot{\epsilon}$.} \end{enumerate} \end{theorem}
+Then one of the following mutually exclusive statements holds: \begin{enumerate} \item[(NR)] (Non-realization case) There is no closed trail in $\conj{\gamma}$. \item[(TF)] (Toral foliation case) The surface $S$ is the torus, the zebra structure has no singularities, and the collection of all closed trails in $\conj{\gamma}$ is a collection of simple closed leaves that foliate $S$. \item[(Cyl)] (Cylinder case) There is an embedding $\epsilon:C^\circ \to S$ such that the closed leaves of $S$ in $\conj{\gamma}$ are precisely the images under the embedding of the vertical closed leaves of $C^\circ$. \item[(UT)] (Unique trail case) There is a unique closed trail in $\conj{\gamma}$ and this closed trail has at least one bending angle greater than $\pi$ on each side. \end{enumerate} Furthermore, \begin{enumerate} \item If the PRU cover of $S$ is convex, then case {\em (NR)} cannot occur. \item In case {\em (Cyl)}, define $\sigma$ to be the collection of signs $s \in \{\pm \}$ such that $\epsilon(H^\circ_s)$ has compact closure.
+Set Then there is a continuous map $\ddot{\epsilon}: \ddot{C} \to S$ whose restriction $\ddot{\epsilon}|_{C^\circ}$ satisfies {\em (Cyl)} such that for each $s \in \sigma$, the curve $\ddot{\epsilon}|_{\partial_s C}$ is a closed trail in $\conj{\gamma}$ passing through a nonempty collection of singularities, and every bending angle made when passing through such a singularity on the side of $\ddot{\epsilon}(C^\circ)$ has measure $\pi$.
+Furthermore, all closed trails in $\conj{\gamma}$ are obtained as restrictions of $\ddot{\epsilon}$ to vertical circles in $\ddot{C}$. \compatnew{Added the word ``continuous'' to the definition of $\ddot{\epsilon}$.
+June 7, 2023.} \end{enumerate} \end{theorem}

 In order to prove this theorem, we prove a criterion for existence of a closed trail that does not require convexity of the PRU cover; see \Cref{closed trails exist}.

 In the context of closed zebra surfaces with singularities and convex PRU covers, \Cref{thm:closed trails} specializes to the following: